Applicant Categories

 Indigenous

-The Indigenous Law Centre (ILC) at the University of Saskatchewan is offering a new legal curriculum with course offerings from May through July, aimed at incoming (1L) Indigenous law students and postsecondary students in general.
-Visit the ILC website for further details, including specific course offerings and the application process.
+The Indigenous Law Centre (ILC) at the University of Saskatchewan offers a first-year Property Law course from May through July for incoming (1L) Indigenous law students.
+Visit the ILC website for further details.
 As an incoming Indigenous law student, when you successfully complete the University of Saskatchewan ILC summer program you will receive credit for first-year Property Law at Western Law.
 You will also receive funding to subsidize the cost of the program.

 Mature